Hi, I’m Stefanie

 Animation soon became another great love.
 I collected books on animated films and studied every behind-the-scenes sketch I could find.
 This passion led me to an undergraduate degree in filmmaking and later a master’s in Visual Development for Animation.
 But through it all, I kept coming back to my own two hands—drawing, painting, experimenting.
 Over the years, I’ve explored charcoal, oils, acrylics, watercolors, pastels, collage, bookbinding, and more.
 I never lost that hunger to learn.
 New materials excite me.
 I’m constantly chasing that alchemy of process and discovery.

-While my work spans styles and mediums, at its core is a reverence for beauty, a love of the liminal, and a deep respect for classical technique.
+While my work sometimes spans styles and mediums, at its core is a reverence for beauty, a love of the subliminal, and a deep respect for classical technique.
 I believe realism and imagination don’t cancel each other out—they expand one another.
-I create to evoke something visceral and meaningful, whether through a single figure rendered in shadow or a surreal, symbolic scene that feels just slightly out of time.
+I strive to create something visceral and meaningful.

 In the end, my work is an invitation: to explore the tension between the real and the imagined, to find quiet magic in the details, and to feel—deeply, fully, and without apology.